-In connection with the May 2012 offering, we issued warrants to purchase an aggregate of 3,533,333 shares of our common stock, of which warrants to purchase an aggregate of 3,177,777 shares of our common stock were issued to the investors in the May 2012 offering and warrants to purchase an aggregate of 231,112 shares of our common stock were issued to Rodman as the placement agent for the May 2012 offering and 124,444 were issued to certain employees of Rodman.
-Each warrant, which we refer to as the May 2012 Warrant, has an exercise price of \$0.15 per share.
+In connection with the May 2012 offering, we issued an aggregate of 3,533,333 May 2012 Warrants, of which 3,177,777 May 2012 Warrants were issued to the investors in the May 2012 offering and 231,112 were issued to Rodman as the placement agent for the May 2012 offering and 124,444 were issued to certain employees of Rodman.
+Each May 2012 Warrant has an exercise price of \$0.15 per share.
 The May 2012 Warrants are exercisable at any time on or before the fifth anniversary of the issue date of the May 2012 Warrants, or May 18, 2017.
 The May 2012 Warrants may be exercised on a cashless basis under certain circumstances.
 The May 2012 Warrants include a limitation on conversion or exercise, which provides that at no time will an investor be entitled to exercise any number of May 2012 Warrants that would result in the beneficial ownership by the investor and its affiliates of more than 4.99% of the outstanding shares of our common stock on such date.
+For a further description of the warrants issued in our May 2012 offering, see "Description of May 2012 Offering - Description of the Warrants" on page 71 below.